top of page

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois

-Secondly, eggs are among the few foods that contain both lecithin and choline.
+Eggs are among the few foods that contain both lecithin and choline.

 Lecithin and choline are essential phospholipids found in our bodies, brain, blood, and nerves.
 They are used in the metabolic process, and they form part of the membrane that serves as a protective shield for our cells.